 I thought some pumpkins across the front would be fun, but I didn’t want them to be orange.

 I settled on gold instead, but then, somehow, I misplaced the bottle of gold paint and when I was searching through my paint drawer I found a bottle of copper rose paint left over from when I did this Halloween project last year.

 Copper seemed even BETTER than gold – still metallic and shimmery, but a little closer to the orange of pumpkins.

 I whipped up a quick little design, printed it out, and used this fabric painting technique to paint it on.

 And I also cut the neckline out and added a little slit down the front to make it not quite so crew-neck looking.

-And, now I pretty much love it.
+And, now I pretty much love this – I don’t think I could buy a better pumpkin shirt!
 Win.

 And, of course, after I was done taking pictures, Ella insisted on taking some of me with Ani.
 And now I’m insisting on inflicting a couple of them on you.